joeyjumper94/my_little_mods_ppm/README.md

 if set to 1, it will only draw the stuff from vanilla PPM

-if set to 0, it will try ti draw all matarials.
+if set to 0, it will try to draw all matarials.